lbenz730/ncaahoopR/README.md

 # ncaahoopR <img src="figures/logo.png" align="right" />
 `ncaahoopR` is an R package for working with NCAA Basketball Play-by-Play Data.
 It scrapes play-by-play data and returns it to the user in a tidy format and allows the user to explore the data with assist networks and in-game win-probability charts.

-__Note:__ `ncaahoopR` scrapes data from ESPN.
-Since ESPN is currently updating many college basketball pages, such as schedules and rosters, some functionality may be temporarily unavailable.
-Once we approach the beginning of the season, all functionality should work as desired.

 ## Installation